openpracticelibrary/openpracticelibrary/src/pages/practice/how-now-wow-prioritization-matrix.md

 howTo: >-
   Look at each idea, one by one, asking two key questions.

-  1. How hard or easy would it be to implement?
+  1. How hard or easy would this be to implement?

      Place the idea somewhere along the vertical scale, close to zero if easy, or 5 if it would be difficult, or 3 if it is in the middle.
   2. How new, or original is this idea?

-Now move it along the horizontal scale the more innovative it is.
+     The more innovative the idea is, move it further along the horizontal scale.

   Finally review the grid to choose what to do next:

-  * Now.
+  * **Now**.
 Ideas in the bottom left are easy to implement, and could be done straight away.

-  * How?
-Ideas in the top right are innovative, but may require some research first.
+  * **How?** Ideas in the top right are innovative, but may require some research first.

-  * Wow!!!
-Ideas in the bottom right are both easy and innovative, so this is where best to focus time and energy first.
+  * **Wow!!!** Ideas in the bottom right are both easy and innovative, so this is where best to focus time and energy first.

   * Ideas in the top may be hard to implement and are not really new, so it is probably best to focus effort elsewhere.
 mediaGallery: